 Bacteria are single-celled microorganisms that are found nearly everywhere on Earth, and they are very diverse in their shapes and structures.
-There are about 5×1030 bacteria living on Earth, including in our own bodies; in the human gut, bacteria outnumber human cells 10:1.
+There are about 5×1030 bacteria living in many different ecosystems on Earth (including in our own bodies).
+In the human gut, bacteria outnumber human cells 10:1.

 Archaea are similar in size and shape to bacteria, and they are also unicellular.
 Since bacteria and archaea are the two types of prokaryotes, this means that all prokaryotes are unicellular.
 Some archaea are found in extreme environments, such as hot springs, but they can be found in a variety of locations, such as soils, oceans, marshlands, and inside other organisms, including humans.